faltiska/Matcha-TTS/improvements.md

 failing.
 In modern systems, using an ASR-based forced aligner (like MFA) to generate fixed, high-quality phoneme durations and alignments before training can often drastically stabilize and improve prosody.
 This would be a significant modification to the pipeline but could break the loss plateau.

+# Validation frequency and early stopping

+I have `check_val_every_n_epoch = 5`, in trainer/default

+Validation in PyTorch-Lightning is only an evaluation pass; training does not halt automatically.
+Add an `EarlyStopping` callback to stop when the validation metric degrades.
+Setting `check_val_every_n_epoch = 1` runs validation every epoch, giving faster feedback and allowing
+EarlyStopping or ModelCheckpoint to act immediately; higher values trade evaluation overhead for slower feedback.